cryptoandcoffee/passive-income-docker-ansible/README.md

 ## Requirements:

+- Accounts for each service
-- Accounts on each service.
-[Skiff](https://app.skiff.com/signup?mail&referral=cryptoandcoffee%40skiff.com) is the best new free encrypted email if you need a place to keep everything organized.
+- [Skiff](https://app.skiff.com/signup?mail&referral=cryptoandcoffee%40skiff.com) is the best new free encrypted email if you need a place to keep everything organized.
 - Ansible `apt-get install ansible`
 - 1 CPU / 768Mb Memory / 1Gb Disk
-- Supports on DePin networks like [Akash](https://deploy.cloudmos.io/sdl-builder)
 - Donation Fee (Embedded Micro XMR Miner | 0.05% CPU usage )
 !
 Please do not remove and thank you for your support !
 The more connections the more motivation.